bitforce/JavaShorts/project/multithreadedServer/README.md

 - Many operations can be performed at once/in sync.
 - Programs are much quicker.

+Usage
+---
+In the root directory, run `make & make run args=8080` and this will compile and then run the program.

 Note
 ---
 This program doesn't visually showcase multithreading, as its only purpose is to live for 5 seconds and the die off; however, you can see the basic mechanics of this via the code.

+The _args_ doesn't have to be 8080, you can substitute it for another open port on yuor machine.